Rafnuss/GeoPressureAPI/README.md

 GET /glp.mgravey.com/GeoPressure/v1/timeseries/
 ```
 ### Description
 The second endpoint allows you to return the pressure timeseries at one specific location.
 This can be useful to check visualy the match of the geolocator pressure with the ERA-5 pressure at a specific location (e.g., most likely position according to the response of the endpoint `map`).

+If you supply the `pressure` (and `time`) of the geolocator, it will additionally return the elevation of the geolocator.

+The timeserie of the response will be on the same as `time` if supply, otherwise, it will return on a hourly basis between `startTime` and `endTime`.

 ### Request